×

 What residency documents or visas did I need if I will be in Ecuador for a while?

 "Proof of at least $800 a month income, FBI and local police report, birth certificate and if applies divorce papers or marriage certificate.
 All need to be notarized and apostle stamped.
 You can hire a lawyer or do it yourself at the local Immigration office here takes about 3 months to receive your residency card good for ten years.
-I have a blog about the process: AAA Living in Cuenca gas2335.blogspot.com or book available on amazon: Why Ecuador for me," said one expat in Cuenca.
+I have a blog about the process: AAA Living in Cuenca gas2335.blogspot.com or book available on amazon: Why Ecuador for me," explained one expat living in Cuenca, Ecuador.

 View More Answers